saulocantanhede/tfgreek2/docs/features/README.md

 # Nestle 1904 GNT - Features

-In Text-Fabric, a 'feature' refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
-These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.
+In Text-Fabric, a 'feature' refers to attributes associated with a certain nodes type (like words, word groups, or sentences).
+The feature value provide additional information specific to that node.

 The full featureset of this Text-Fabric dataset can be viewed by different grouping methods:
 * [Grouped by feature type](featuresbyfeaturetype.md#start)